catppuccin/chrome/README.md

 ### Manual installation:

-1. Clone this repository locally.
+1. Clone this repository locally
-2. Open Chrome.
+2. Open Chrome
-3. Type `chrome://extensions` in the address bar.
+3. Type `chrome://extensions` in the address bar
-4. Select the "Developer mode" checkbox.
+4. Select the "Developer mode" checkbox
-5. Click the "Load unpacked" button.
+5. Click the "Load unpacked" button
 6. Choose the selected theme directory from `src`:
     - 🌻 Chrome-catppuccin-latte
     - 🪴 Chrome-catppuccin-frappe